 But now, more people are interested in the sport.
-And that means that there is a larger pool of people with great genetics.
-So I can’t imagine either Arnie or Zane competing with today’s lineups in terms of pure size.
+And that means a larger pool of people with great genetics.
+So I can’t imagine Arnie or Zane competing with today’s lineups in terms of pure size.

 In the 1970s, it was pretty challenging to discover if you had bodybuilding genetics.
 The average person didn’t have access to a gym, so they couldn’t determine whether it suited them.
-Today, though, seeking talent is so much easier because so many people work out.
+However, seeking talent is more accessible because so many people work out.

 Today’s bodybuilders have a much better understanding of the concept of overtraining.
-They know that if they push themselves too hard, their progress will eventually grind to a halt.
+They know their progress will eventually halt if they push themselves too hard.

 But bodybuilders of the past didn’t know this.
-They were very much operating on the naïve assumption that “more is better.”
-It seems a silly thing to say today, but it made sense to many people in the past.
-They thought that if they pounded their biceps day after day, they would eventually grow more prominent.
+Instead, they were operating on the naïve assumption that “more is better.”
+It seems silly today, but it made sense to many people in the past.
+They thought they would grow more prominent if they pounded their biceps daily.
 But, of course, that’s not what happened.

 We’ve also seen a movement towards high-intensity training, as discussed earlier.
 In addition, bodybuilders increasingly recognize that the body responds best when they shock it over a short period.

-Researchers think this is happening because significant movements change the body’s hormonal environment.
+Researchers think this happens because significant movements change the body’s hormonal environment.
 They may encourage the release of growth factors that make it easier to gain muscle elsewhere.

-Naturally, going heavier comes with an increased risk of injury.
-So bodybuilders are taking precautions such as strapping themselves, wearing belts, and ensuring that they follow perfect form.
+So naturally, going heavier comes with an increased risk of injury.
+So bodybuilders take precautions such as strapping themselves, wearing belts, and ensuring that they follow perfect form.